 - Stomach cancer is the 17th most common cancer in the UK, accounting for 2% of all new cancer cases (2015).

-- In males in the UK, stomach cancer is the 13th most common cancer, with around 4,600 cases diagnosed in 2013.
+- In males in the UK, stomach cancer is the 13th most common cancer, with around 4,400 new cases in 2015.

-- In females in the UK, stomach cancer is the 15th most common cancer, with around 2,500 cases diagnosed in 2013.
+- In females in the UK, stomach cancer is the 18th most common cancer, with around 2,400 new cases in 2015.

 - Incidence rates for stomach cancer in the UK are highest in people aged 85 to 89 (2013-2015).